The innovative wearable medical device for objective sleep measurements.

-With results equivalent to PSG
+With results similar to PSG

 Several studies have been conducted recording with PSG, heart rate and body motility devices on healthy volunteers and patients with sleep or CNS disorders.
-Sleep architecture and continuity results obtained through Somno-Art were equivalent to those obtained by visual scoring of simultaneously recorded PSG.
+Sleep architecture and continuity results obtained through Somno-Art were similar to those obtained by visual scoring of simultaneously recorded PSG.

-Somno-Art Software fills the gap between actimetry and polysomnography in accurately and efficiently characterizing sleep
+How Somno-Art Software fills the gap between actimetry and polysomnography in accurately and efficiently characterizing sleep

 Founders and Board Members